 Look for endangered roan and sable antelope, tsessebe, aardvark and aardwolf.
 If you’re keen on birds you might spot pygmy falcon and endangered white-backed vultures.
 There are also many special indigenous plants in the park, including the endangered devil’s claw with its pink flowers and seed pods with ‘claw-like’ protrusions.
 And don’t forget to look up at night to enjoy the stars that cram the sky.

-1. Mosu Lodge: two- or four-bed units, self-catering or fully catered, with an à la carte restaurant open for breakfast, lunch and dinner – and known for its venison pies.
+1. Mosu Lodge: two- or four-bed units, self-catering.
 Two luxury self-catering units have air conditioners, the other units have ceiling fans.
-There’s also a bar and swimming pool for overnight visitors, and a waterhole where animals come to drink.
+There’s also a swimming pool for overnight visitors, and a waterhole where animals come to drink.

 3. Haak-en-Steek rustic cottage: sleeps four, has gas/solar power and overlooks a busy waterhole.
 Campsites alongside can be booked only in tandem with the rustic cottage for larger groups.

 4. Motswedi rustic campsite: six sites in a semi-circle around a waterhole, with private ablutions where there’s gas/solar power.
 A low solar-powered fence around the perimeter provides safety from animals like buffalo.